mrinalcs/mrinalcs.github.io/_posts/2024-02-04-change-website-style-in-browser.md

 ## Using Stylebot

-Customize Website Style Using Stylebot For Chrome: Visit the [Stylebot Chrome Web Store page](https://chrome.google.com/webstore/detail/stylebot/oiaejidbmkiecgbjeifoejpgmdaleoha){:rel="nofollow" target="_blank"} and click on "Add to Chrome".
-For Firefox Install Stylebot from the [Stylebot Firefox Add-ons page](https://addons.mozilla.org/en-US/firefox/addon/stylebot-web/){:rel="nofollow" target="_blank"} .
+Customize Website Style Using Stylebot For Chrome: Visit the [Stylebot Chrome Web Store page](https://chrome.google.com/webstore/detail/stylebot/oiaejidbmkiecgbjeifoejpgmdaleoha) and click on "Add to Chrome".
+For Firefox Install Stylebot from the [Stylebot Firefox Add-ons page](https://addons.mozilla.org/en-US/firefox/addon/stylebot-web/) .

 ### Open Stylebot
    - Once installed, click on the Stylebot icon in your browser toolbar to open the extension.